 4. Results

 After performing a hypothesis test for the difference of two population proportions of Extreme Maximum Temperature, the results determine the z-score was 1.0561 standard deviations above the random normalized mean.
 Around 34.1% above the mean.
 The p-value, which gives evidence to accept or reject the hypothesis was 0.2909.
 With a provided statistical significance of 1% (0.01), since the p-value was above what was considered a statistical significance then we have enough evidence to reject the hypothesis.
 This means that the proportion of temperature above 32.5 degrees Celsius is not the same for months July and August.
-Now we can investigate factors that could have cause this hypothesis to not be true.
+Now we can investigate factors that could have caused this hypothesis to not be true.

 After conducting the analysis of the hypothesis test for the difference of two population proportions of Extreme Maximum Precipitation.
 The hypothesis goal was to determine if the proportion of precipitation above 20.0mm is the same for months February and August in the data set.
 Based on a z-value of -2.1328, means the comparison of the proportion is slightly greater than 2 standard deviation below the mean of the normally distributed dataset.
-Further the p-value was below the 5% level of significance which determine the hypothesis had enough evidence to be accepted.
+Further, the p-value was below the 5% level of significance which determines the hypothesis had enough evidence to be accepted.
 We can look at factors that determine this hypothesis to be accepted such as the February and months and the August months experienced similar seasonal chances.
 One lead to cold weather and the other leads to warm weather.

 5. References